Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-14-Martha-Wells-All-Systems-Red.md

 ---
 title: "5/9 | Martha Wells - All Systems Red "
-tags: novella, science fiction, space, Murderbot, cyborg, company, corporation, survey, security, contract 5/9
+tags: novella, science fiction, space, Murderbot, cyborg, company, corporation, survey, security, contract, adventure
 ---

-# Martha Wells - All Systems Red

-# Overall: 5/9

-# Core: 3/9.
+# Core: 3/9
 A cyborg who had hacked its governor module fell in love with human through entertainment feeds.

-In other words, Murderbot just one day become conscious and then hacked its governor module.
+In other words, Murderbot just one day became conscious and then hacked its governor module.

 Though it triggers me to think the human right of robots if they have feelings like humans, the author or the team clearly embraced the idea without much serious, fundamental and academic discussion.